jakapop1/.github.io/essays/UI.md

 Imagine having to paint a detailed landscape, but instead of having a palette filled with mixed colors, all you have are the primary colors.
 Raw HTML and CSS feel exactly like that.
 They are fundamental however, and require a great deal of knowledge and fluency to be able to create the sites up to the standards of what we normally see today.
 Every box-shadow, gradient, or responsive design has to be hand-coded and could take hours for even the best (I would imagine).

 Now in learning about UI Frameworks, enter Bootstrap 5, which to me felt like the kit I didn't know I needed.
-With its pre-designed components and responsive grid system, it sped the process of creating professional-looking web pages without reinventing the wheel.
+With its pre-designed components and responsive grid system, it sped the process of creating professional-looking web pages.
 At the same time however, like every tool, it comes with its own learning curve.
-Although less steep than raw CSS, still requires time to learn it’s components and classes.
+Although less steep than raw CSS/HTML, still requires time to learn it’s components and classes.

 # Now, what makes Bootstrap and other UI frameworks invaluable?

-## Consistency and Professionalism:
-UI frameworks provide a standardized system ensuring consistent design across different sections of the site.
-This can be illustrated by comparing a web page built with raw HTML and CSS with another constructed using Bootstrap 5.
-The difference is clear, both in design and visual appeal.
-The first image below was made with raw css and html configurations.
-The configurations consisted of putting paragraphs in columns while each matched with a logo of proper sizes with the navigation bar at the top.
-The image below the first was made with bootstrap 5 augmented by a little bit of css styling.
-A lot of the icons were provided by bootstrap with an option of even drop down menus and footers at the bottom of the page (not visible in picture).

 <div style="display: flex; justify-content: center;">